 Now that you understand more about aligning your IT budget with your business goals — and having the right IT team, IT processes and IT tools in place — you may be even better prepared to have productive conversations with your leadership team and department heads about planning for 2018.
 Feel free to access and share our complete Leapfrog TechBrief: How To Determine If Your IT Is Aligned With Your Business Objectives here and in our Resources section to help with your discussions.

 If your team fully answers the above questions every year and updates them each quarter as your year evolves and new opportunities or challenges arise, you will create a process for keeping your IT budget perpetually aligned with your business goals.
 Typically, this process is led by an organization’s CIO; but for Leapfrog clients that don’t have a CIO, one of our representatives can serve that role, You need IT representation in the room!
 This way when your teams in sales, marketing, operations and other departments come up with great ideas, you’ll be able to know IT’s role and budget needs so you can bring the ideas to fruition.
 New ideas may require a change to the budget, but maybe your current budget can be applied in different ways.
-Please contact us if you think we can be of help with IT budgeting for your organization.

 If you liked this post, don’t forget to subscribe to FrogTalk, our monthly newsletter.